 Just as companies need to consider if an internal online scheduling system makes sense for their business, they need to take these factors into consideration for external systems.
 It's important to keep in mind that such systems are supplemental.
 While they might make it easier to stay organized and reduce customer calls, they won't entirely replace traditional scheduling.

-To learn more about online scheduling and other topics, schedule some time with the links on the next page.
+To learn more about online scheduling and other topics, schedule some time with the links below.

 - Anderson, Mary Alice.
 "E-Scheduling."
 MultiMedia & Internet@Schools.
 Mar/Apr.
 2007.
 Vol. 14, Issue 2, pp. 29-31.